-One of the most important things when it comes to your photographer, is to TRUST them!
-Your photographer spends the whole day with you, so making sure you vibe with your wedding photographer is more important than making sure they’re local to your destination.
+One of the most important things when it comes to your photographer is to TRUST them!
+Your photographer for a destination wedding spends the whole day with you, so making sure you vibe with your wedding photographer is more important than making sure they’re local to your destination.

 The Bridal Party

 Keep in mind that not everyone you want to stand on your side might be able to make the arrangements to be there.
 Before you officially ask your guys and girls, let them know your date and location, and give them some time to think about it before they give you a definite answer.